jsdealy/latin/miscellae/guideToLatinConversation.md

-Virtue does not consist in hatmg life^ as you would have itj dear father, but rather does it consist in bearing up manfully against the accidents of for- tune and in never succumbing beneath its attacks.
+Virtue does not consist in hatmg life^ as you would have itj dear father, but rather does it consist in bearing up manfully against the accidents of fortune and in never succumbing beneath its attacks.

 (Phoen., act.
 I, sc.
 1.)